veeral-patel/website/content/about/index.md

 - While in college, had the opportunity to participate in a US-UK CTF competition held at the University of Cambridge in the UK.
 [Managed to place 2nd individually](https://sa.berkeley.edu/news/2017/10/13/cal-sophomore-veeral-patel-places-2nd-cyber-security-competition) (110 competitors total, from 24 colleges)

-- [ConsoleMe](http://github.com/netflix/consoleme) - made a (tiny) contribution by skimming through the codebase and [summarizing the file structure in the CONTRIBUTING.md file](https://github.com/Netflix/consoleme/blob/master/CONTRIBUTING.md), to onboard new contributors faster
+- [ConsoleMe](http://github.com/netflix/consoleme) - made a (tiny) contribution by reading through the whole codebase and [outlining the file structure in the CONTRIBUTING.md file](https://github.com/Netflix/consoleme/blob/master/CONTRIBUTING.md) -- to onboard new contributors faster

 ## Knowledge Base